You have 2 choices for how you receive your child support payments:

-If you choose a Massachusetts Debit Card to receive your child support payments, the payments are loaded into your Massachusetts Debit Card account.
+If you choose to use a debit card to receive your child support payments, your payments will be loaded to your U.S. Bank ReliaCard.

-The debit card is not a credit card, so you are using your own money from your child support payments when you use the debit card to make purchases.
+The ReliaCard is not a credit card, so you are using your own money from your child support payments when you use the debit card to make purchases.

-Enrolling in direct deposit or the Massachusetts Debit Card
+Enrolling in direct deposit or the Debit Card

-We won’t send paper checks by mail unless there is a reason to exempt you from direct deposit and the Massachusetts Debit Card.
+We won’t send paper checks by mail unless there is a reason to exempt you from receiving your payments by direct deposit or debit card.

 If you think you meet an exemption reason, you can ask us to send your child support payments by paper check through the mail.
 The exemption reasons are:

 - A physical or other disability makes it difficult for you to access an electronic payment.